-The functional currency of the Company and each of its subsidiaries is Renminbi as determined based on the criteria of ASC 830, Foreign Currency Translation.
+The functional currency of the Company and each of its subsidiaries is Renminbi as determined based on the criteria of ASC 830, Foreign Currency Translation except SolarOne USA, Solar Australia and Solar Canada which have determined their functional currency to be their respective local currency.
 The reporting currency of the Company is also Renminbi.
 Transactions denominated in foreign currencies are remeasured into the functional currency at the exchange rates prevailing on the transaction dates.
 Foreign currency denominated financial assets and liabilities are remeasured at the balance sheet date exchange rate.
-Exchange gains and losses are separately reported in the consolidated statements of operations.
+Exchange gains and losses are separately reported in the consolidated statements of comprehensive income.
+The Company uses the average exchange rate prevailing during the year and the exchange rate at the balance sheet date to translate its operating results and financial position, respectively.
+The resulting translation adjustments are recorded in other comprehensive loss.